Flajt/Pi-Secure/README.md

 A python security system

 What is it:
-This project should allow you to setup your own home securitysystem for less money.
+This project should allow you to setup your own home security-system for less money.

 What you will need:
 You need a Raspberry Pi with Internet, Python 3, another computer and a Camera with cable.